What They Do: Physicists and astronomers study the ways in which various forms of matter and energy interact.

 |Federal government, excluding postal service||$125,220|

 |Colleges, universities, and professional schools; state, local, and private||$79,830|

 Most physicists and astronomers work full time, and some work more than 40 hours per week.
 Astronomers may need to do observation work at night.
 However, astronomers typically visit observatories only a few times per year.

-Overall employment of physicists and astronomers is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
+Overall employment of physicists and astronomers is projected to grow 8 percent over the next ten years, about as fast as the average for all occupations.

-Physicists are projected to have employment growth in the scientific research and development services, educational services, and healthcare and social assistance industries.
+Physicists are projected to have employment growth in scientific research and development services, colleges and universities, and hospitals.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.